Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 }
 ```

-You can lighten or darken colors with Boosted's `tint-color()` and `shade-color()` functions.
+You can lighten or darken colors with OUDS Web's `tint-color()` and `shade-color()` functions.
 These functions will mix colors with black or white, unlike Sass' native `lighten()` and `darken()` functions which will change the lightness by a fixed amount, which often doesn't lead to the desired effect.

 `shift-color()` combines these two functions by shading the color if the weight is positive and tinting the color if the weight is negative.